-Myasthenia gravis is an autoimmune disease in which antibodies attack normal skeletal muscle tissue and render it weak.
+Myasthenia gravis is an autoimmune disease in which antibodies attack and weaken normal skeletal muscle tissue.
 It occurs in both children and adults and can affect different muscle groups in the body.
 Symptoms include double vision, droopy eyelids, easy muscular fatigue and breathing/swallowing difficulty.
 The symptoms tend to worsen with increased activity and improve with rest.
 The eyelid and extra-ocular muscles are commonly involved in myasthenia, either in isolation or in conjunction with other skeletal muscles [See figure 1].

 The condition develops when auto-antibodies attack normal skeletal muscle tissue.
 Nerve endings that innervate skeletal muscle typically release a chemical, acetylcholine, to induce the muscles to contract.
 In myasthenia, antibodies attach themselves to the receptors for the acetylcholine on the skeletal muscle.
-Thus, when acetylcholine is released from a nerve and tries to induce contraction in a muscle, the receptors cannot attach to the acetylcholine so muscle weakness and fatigue results.
+Thus, when acetylcholine is released from a nerve and tries to induce contraction in a muscle, the receptors cannot attach to the acetylcholine resulting in muscle weakness and fatigue.

 Myasthenia is an uncommon disease.
 The incidence is estimated at 20/100,000.
 There appears to be no racial or sex predilection in myasthenia.
 It is not a directly hereditary condition.